jajoosam/urbansaurus/README.md

 ![terminator orpheus](icon.png)

-Urbansaurus is a chrome extension I'm building that adds a urban dictionary widget to google pages with a query of
+Urbansaurus is a chrome extension I'm building that adds a urban dictionary widget to google search pages.

-`define {word}`

 ![screenshot](screenshot.png)